 As the Coronavirus (COVID-19) pandemic is affecting normal office operations for the foreseeable future, Showersave is committed to offering learning and development opportunities to the construction industry during these uncertain times through delivery of our certified CPD via remote access.
 This facility is suitable for office and home based working scenarios.

 We have attempted to make it as simple a process as possible given varying internet speeds across the country.
-Industry professionals can continue to gain CPD credits by accessing our CPD “An Introduction to Waste water heat recovery” via dropbox link coupled with telephone dial in with one of our team, to allow for Q&A throughout the 15-20 minute slot.
-We are happy to undertake this on a one – 2 – one basis.
+Industry professionals can continue to gain CPD credits by accessing our CPD “An Introduction to Waste water heat recovery” via MS Teams.
+We are happy to undertake this in a group or one-to-one basis.

 Upon completion of the presentation, CPD certificates will be sent via email to all participants.